leotavo/leotavo/README.md

 ---

 ## ⚡ Fun Fact
-🎵 I enjoy solving problems while listening to Lo-Fi music.
+🎵 I enjoy solving problems while listening to Lo-Fi music
-🌟 Always curious to learn new technologies and enhance productivity.
+🌟 Always curious to learn new technologies and enhance productivity

 ---

 🌟 **Feel free to explore my projects and reach out for collaboration opportunities!**